-Agile Adoption Rate Survey: February 2008
+Agile Adoption Rate: 2008 Open Research

 The Survey Results

-The results of the survey are summarized in Has Agile Peaked? published in the June 2008 issue of Dr. Dobb's Journal
+The results of the survey are summarized in Has Agile Peaked? published in the June 2008 issue of Dr. Dobb’s Journal.

 Some findings include: